Dr-Passmore/hobby-blog/blog/2023-12-22-In-Stock-Notification.md

 title: Python Check for Change
 description: Through the use of Python we can create a Python Program to check for change and send a text message when a change is found.
 authors: passmore
-tags: [Python, Automation, Raspberry Pi, Beginner Friendly]
+tags: [Python, Automation, Raspberry Pi, Beginner Friendly, Programming]
 image: https://personalblogimages.blob.core.windows.net/websiteimages/Falmouthallotmentspreview.webp
-draft: true
+draft: false
 ---

 The chip shortage last year meant getting hold of a Raspberry Pi from an official supplier was next to impossible.